Code-Institute-Submissions/snacKen/README.md

 The player controls an object in a bounded plane.

-### The game starts when you press the PLAY button,same as we can also pause the game at any time with a same PAUSE button.
+The game starts when you press the PLAY button,same as we can also pause the game at any time with a same PAUSE button.

-### Moving  and on the sides player controls it with a arrow keys.
+Moving of a snake  player controls it with a arrow keys.

 As it moves forward, it leaves a trail behind, resembling a moving snake.